How Christian Higher Education Prepared Me for the Real World

 Christian higher education sometimes gets a bit of a bad rep by society for being "out of touch" with reality, especially when it comes to the often brutal and cutthroat working environment.
 Today, higher education in general is often challenged for its effectiveness in preparing students for the real world.
 Renowned companies such as Google and Apple no longer require a Bachelor's degree for employment, last year the QA Commons organization began an investigation into whether or not college truly prepares students for employment, and this year the National Student Clearinghouse reported an eighth consecutive year of declining enrollment.

 In the midst of such a climate, Christian higher education needs to stand out as a worthwhile pursuit - and, in many ways, I think it does.
-I had the opportunity to earn my B.A. and M.A. from Pepperdine, in addition to interning a couple years with the Office of the Chaplain where I focused on student development and leadership training.
+I had the opportunity to earn my B.A. and M.A. from Pepperdine, in addition to interning a couple years with the Hub for Spiritual Life where I focused on student development and leadership training.
 Since then, I've gone on to work in the daunting "real world" as a HR associate and then senior data analyst at HelloFresh, where I've learned a few things about how my education prepared me for the real world: